Converting A House Into Two Flats: Costs And Planning Guide

 Building or Flats Regulations

-A standard conversion should cost around £25,000.
 It can involve installing central heating, walls, and bathrooms.
-When it comes to budgeting for the conversion, it will be required to take many factors into account.
-This includes:
+When it comes to budgeting for the conversion, its recommended to consider the following fees:

 • Planning approval from your local planning authority